Frequently Asked Questions

 That's another yes and no answer.
 First, we don't treat anyone who is pregnant without very specific orders and instructions from their current Obstetrician.
 Pregnancy is a tricky thing, from gestational diabetes to higher blood pressure, and anything that goes into your veins makes its way to your baby.
 ALWAYS better safe than sorry with pregnancy.

 Secondly, we don't ever treat pregnant people with Zofran.
 Some studies say it's fine.
 Some studies say treatment with Zofran leads to greater risk of birth defects.
-We've spoken with OB/Gyns who say it's safe in small amounts, and some who say "never".
+We've spoken with OB/Gyns who say it's safe in small amounts, some who say it's okay after 14 weeks, and some who say "never".
 Some IV therapy centers do treat pregnant women with Zofran.
 One of our owners is a former neonatal therapist who is especially cautious about pregnancy and infants, and there just isn't a good consensus in the medical community, so until there's something out that's completely safe and virtually everyone agrees on it, we can't do it.

 Lastly, magnesium is known to lower blood pressure, and may lower heart rate in some patients.
 If it's going to lower it in you, it's likely to do the same thing to your baby.
 We don't give magnesium or Zofran to pregnant women even if their OB says it's fine.

-Why do I have to fill out all these forms and have the nurse check me before I can get an IV?
+Why do I have to fill out all these forms before I can get an IV?

 This is the most confusing question we get.
 You're about to let someone infuse medicine into your bloodstream.
 What if you get something that you're allergic to because we didn't ask?
 What if we didn't ask about the medicines you take and one of the things you take interacted with your IV?
 We ask a lot of questions, and we give you a brief physical, not because we want to waste time, because we want to keep you safe.